What is Customer Lifetime Value & How to Calculate It

 Why Customer Lifetime Value Matters For Businesses

 CLV gives companies a long-term view of profitability by showing the future value of existing customers.
 It helps organizations make smarter decisions about acquisition spending, pricing, product development, and customer experience.
-When CLV rises, it’s often a sign that retention, satisfaction, and cross-selling are improving.
+When CLV rises, it’s often a sign that customer retention, satisfaction, and cross-selling are improving.
 Additionally, CLV serves as a reliable benchmark for forecasting revenue and aligning leadership decisions around customer-centric growth.
 In essence, CLV is not just a number - it’s a lens for understanding and optimizing customer relationships.

 Key Components Of Customer Lifetime Value